-Processing is by crushing and heap leaching at a rate of 18,000 tonnes per day or about 6.57 million tonnes per year.
+Processing is by crushing and heap leaching at a rate of 18,900 tonnes per day or about 6.90 million tonnes per year.
+This is based on Orla's budget crusher production for 2023 and is about 5% higher than the original design capacity of 18,000 tpd or 6.57 million tonnes per year.

 The Mineral Reserve estimate includes allowances for mining dilution and ore loss.
-IMC believes that reasonable amounts of dilution and loss were incorporated into the block model used for the updated Feasibility Study.
+IMC and the Company believe that reasonable amounts of dilution and loss were incorporated into the block model used for the Mineral Reserve estimate.
 Compositing assays into composites and estimating blocks with multiple composites introduces some smoothing of model grades that are analogous to dilution and ore loss effects.